aurutils/aurutils/README.md

 The main binary is `aur`.

-All further capabilities are called as commands of
+All further capabilities are called by specifying the command as an option
 ```sh
 $ aur <command>
 ```